-Since people started gathering together to teach and learn, we’ve been investigating how to more effectively deliver and absorb knowledge.
-For the better part of human history, this meant a teacher stood in front of an assembled group of students and delivered a lecture, perhaps with questions and debate from the audience.
-Adaptive learning, one of the most promising developments to emerge from online course delivery, can make the process of teaching and learning more individualized and possibly more effective.
+Since people started gathering together, we’ve been investigating how to effectively deliver and absorb knowledge.
+Adaptive learning, one of the most promising developments to emerge from online course delivery, can make the process more individualized and possibly more effective.

 Teaching & Learning

 The Summer Music Performance is the culmination of a program at the Steinhardt Department of Music and Performing Arts Professions that offers students an opportunity to learn about music technology, production, and performance.

 NYU College of Global Public Health Associate Professor Danielle Ompad collaborated with the Digital Studio’s educational design technologist Sharon Kay to develop a course for the CGPH’s Master’s program in Public Health.

 ITP Camp is a four-week evening and weekend program that offers professionals and students a chance to get their feet wet with cutting-edge technologies.
 The emphasis is on using technology to turn ideas into reality, and encouraging students to create physical representations of their ideas.

 As NYU faculty work through the summer to prepare their course materials for the fall semester, it is important to keep in mind the ways in which fair use can be used to provide research materials to students.

 Change in IT security is so rapid that what is learned in a classroom can be out of date by the time the class is over.
 The Hacker in Residence program at NYU Tandon School of Engineering provides access to security professionals so students can get experience with security issues.